-Reality Check: The Extreme Campaign Against the Hyde Amendment
+The Extreme Campaign Against the Hyde Amendment

-Beginning in 1976, the Hyde amendment and similar measures have prevented the federal government from forcing pro-life Americans to support abortion with their tax dollars.
-Now the 44-year-long bipartisan consensus on this issue is under attack.
+Beginning in 1976, the Hyde Amendment and similar measures have prevented the federal government from forcing pro-life Americans to support abortion with their tax dollars.
+Now the 48-year-long bipartisan consensus on this issue is under attack.

-Pro-abortion groups are campaigning to rescind Hyde, and to make this policy reversal permanent through the so-called "EACH Woman" Act (Equal Access to Abortion Coverage in Health Insurance Act, S. 758/H.R.
-1692).
+Pro-abortion groups are campaigning to rescind Hyde, and to make this policy reversal permanent through the so-called "EACH" Act (Equal Access to Abortion Coverage in Health Insurance Act.
 This extreme measure would require every federal health program to cover, and every federal health facility to provide, elective abortions.
-It would even nullify state and local policies against abortion coverage, rescinding the compromise policy agreed to by President Obama and congressional Democrats in the Affordable Care Act of 2010 (42 USC §18023).
+It would even nullify state and local policies against abortion coverage, rescinding the compromise policy agreed to by President Obama and congressional Democrats in the Affordable Care Act of 2010 (42 U.S.C. § 18023).

 This campaign uses claims developed by public relations strategists to overcome widespread public objections to publicly funded abortion.
-Here are those claims with a response.
+Here are some of those claims with responses.

-Do Hyde and other abortion funding restrictions contradict the "right" to abortion the U.S. Supreme Court claimed to find in Roe v.
-Wade?
+Do Hyde and other abortion funding restrictions contradict the "right" to abortion the U.S. Supreme Court claimed to find in the since-overturned Roe v.
+Wade decision?

-No, and the court itself has repeatedly said they do not.
-Even if there is a "right" to be free from undue government interference in the decision whether to have an abortion, that does not create an "entitlement" to active government subsidies for abortion.
+No, and the court itself repeatedly said they did not.
+Even if there were a "right" to be free from undue government interference in the decision whether to have an abortion before Dobbs, that would not create an entitlement to active government subsidies for abortion.
 Upholding the Hyde amendment in 1980, the court cited its own 1977 statement that when government funds childbirth but not abortion, it "has imposed no restriction on access to abortions that was not already there."
 Harris v.
 McRae, 448 U.S. 297, 314 (1980), citing Maher v.
 Roe, 432 U.S. 464, 474 (1977).
-By insisting that the alleged "right of privacy" demands public financing, abortion advocates depart from Roe - and they violate the right of others to freely choose not to promote and support abortion.
+By insisting that the alleged "right of privacy" demands public financing, abortion advocates depart even from Roe - and they violate the right of others to freely choose not to promote and support abortion.